Nagai-S/DatabaseModel/README.md

 |data|data|data|
 |data|data|data|

-* You can set an integer(>=0) as the value of a property in `static column()` if you want to use different property name from the column name of database.
-When you want to change the property name associated with column A, you can set `{newPropertyName: 0}`, when column B, `{newPropertyName: 1}`, when column C, `{newPropertyName: 2}` ...
+* You can set an integer(>=0) as the value of a property in object of `YourClassName.column` if you want to use different property name from the column name of database sheet.
+If you want to change the property name associated with column A, you can set `{newPropertyName: 0}`, when column B, `{newPropertyName: 1}`, when column C, `{newPropertyName: 2}` ...
-* You can set a string of a property name that is identifier of the datas in `static primaryKey()`.
+* You can set a string of a property name that is identifier of the datas in `YourClassName.primaryKey`.

 ## Methods
 ### Initialize